 Freezing Credit: What’s the Process?

-Typically, the agencies ask for a Social Security number, birth date, and other information confirming a person’s identity prior to freezing the account.
+Typically, the agencies will ask for a Social Security number, birth date, and other information confirming a person’s identity prior to freezing their account.
 The bureaus will then give the person a password, which they may use to unfreeze their account.
-The person requesting a freeze may want to store this information in a safe place.
+Make sure to store this information in a safe place.

 Does Freezing Credit Cost Anything?

-Happily, it costs nothing to freeze and unfreeze one’s credit.
-In 2018, the Economic Growth, Regulatory Relief, and Consumer Protection Act , mandated that credit bureaus offer the service for free to everyone.
-This act also updated a few terms of service for requesting a freeze and unfreeze.
+It costs nothing to freeze and unfreeze one’s credit.
+This is thanks to the Economic Growth, Regulatory Relief, and Consumer Protection Act, which mandates that credit bureaus must offer the service free of charge to everyone.

-When a consumer requests a freeze, the credit bureaus must fulfill the request within one business day.
+The credit bureaus must fulfill the request within one business day when a consumer requests a freeze through any method aside from mail.
 When consumers request to lift the freeze by phone or online, however, the credit bureaus must do so within one hour.
+This frees up the consumer to quickly do what they may need to do, whether that’s applying for a new apartment or one of the various types of personal loans.

 Differences Between a Credit Lock and a Credit Freeze

-All credit bureaus offer people the chance to either freeze or lock their credit.
-A credit lock works in much the same way as a credit freeze.
-But, a credit lock can come with a bit more convenience—as borrowers can opt to open and close their locked credit via an app (rather than needing to reach out to each credit bureau with their password to unfreeze).
+A credit lock works in much the same way as a credit freeze, allowing consumers to protect their credit reports against bad actors.
+But, a credit lock can come with a bit more convenience, as borrowers can opt to open and close their locked credit via an app (rather than needing to reach out to each credit bureau with their password to unfreeze it).

-For example, Equifax offers credit locks for free.
-TransUnion offers a free lock with its TrueIdentity product or as an add-on to other subscription services.
-Experian offers credit lock as part of a paid subscription.
+While a credit freeze is complimentary thanks to the federal mandate, a credit lock may require paying a small fee.
+For example, Equifax offers credit locks for free, while TransUnion offers a free lock with its TrueIdentity product or as an add-on to other subscription services.
+Experian, meanwhile, only offers credit lock as part of a paid subscription.

 It’s really up to individual consumers and their own risk tolerance to decide when it’s time to freeze their credit report.
-However, if a person isn’t actively shopping for a loan or a new credit card it may be a good idea to freeze credit preemptively.
-This way, a consumer could feel a bit more confident that their credit information is in safe hands.
+That being said, if a person isn’t actively shopping for a personal loan or a new credit card, for instance, it may be a good idea to freeze their credit preemptively.
+This way, a consumer can feel a bit more confident that their credit information is in safe hands.

-Another time to mull over a credit freeze is when a borrower believes their data may have been breached (such as the 2017 Equifax data breach ) or if their social security number had recently been disclosed, made public, or stolen.
+Another time to consider a credit freeze is when a borrower believes their data may have been breached, or if their Social Security number was recently disclosed, made public, or stolen.

-Unfreezing credit can be simple.
-All a consumer has to do is reach out to the credit bureaus by phone or via the internet and plug in that password or the PIN number provided to them when they first froze their credit.
+Unfreezing credit is simple.
+All a consumer has to do is reach out to the credit bureaus by phone or online and plug in the password or PIN provided to them when they first froze their credit.
 Generally, it takes a few minutes for the account to become unfrozen.

-Individuals can ask to unfreeze their credit for a specific amount of time, if they are applying for a new loan or need someone else to access their account temporarily.
-Then, the freeze should return automatically when the time period ends.
+Individuals can ask to unfreeze their credit for a specific amount of time, such as if they are applying for and hoping to get approved for a personal loan or need someone else to access their account temporarily.
+Then, the freeze should return automatically when that period ends.

 Setting Up Credit Monitoring

-With a credit monitoring service, a user will be alerted about any and all activity on their credit report.
-So, any time someone requests information, the person will be informed and can confirm or deny its authenticity.
+Those who aren’t interested in freezing their accounts might instead consider signing up for a credit monitoring service.
+While these services charge a fee, they’ll alert users to any and all activity on their credit report.
+So, any time someone requests information, the person would find out and could then confirm or deny the authenticity of the request.

 Requesting a Credit Report

 For those interested in monitoring their credit for free, it’s possible to request a no-cost copy of one’s credit report each year from all of the major credit bureaus.
-The consumer might then review the report, in detail, to ensure they recognize all of the activity and accounts described therein.
+The consumer might then review the report, in detail, to ensure they recognize all of the activity and accounts described.

 If the consumer spots anything out of line, they can then take steps to flag and fix it.